jaimiecarlson/Moon/README.md

-# Bioengineer and computer scientist at the University of Pennsylvania
+# Bioengineer and computer scientist at University of Pennsylvania

 ## Work Experience